Are antidepressants during pregnancy safe? The answer is in your DNA

 Up to 18% of women have increased activity of the CYP2C19 enzyme, i.e. they are rapid metabolizers, and during pregnancy, they may respond well to these medications.
 However, after delivery, citalopram and escitalopram can become ineffective.
 Some anti-anxiety drugs called benzodiazepines are also metabolized by the CYP2C19 and might be more toxic during pregnancy.

-More than half of North Americans have altered CYP2C19 metabolism (see chart below).
+Over half of North Americans have altered CYP2C19 metabolism (see chart below).

 A pharmacogenetic test can help to select the optimal treatment for depression, anxiety and ADHD